Souloutz/School-Fund-App/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._
+>

 **Sprint 2, User stories added during this sprint:**
+For more details, such as dates and comments, please see the Acceptance Testing document located in the /etc directory of this repo.

 **Login:** All passed